AdxStackDev/electron_file_organizer/README.md

 # ADX File Organizer

-A modern, fast Electron desktop app for organizing files by extension.
+A modern, desktop app for organizing files by extension.
 Scan folders, set organization rules with categories, and batch-move files to the right destinations — all with a sleek dark UI and persistent settings.

 ## Screenshots